acerbilab/S-VBMC/README.md

 # Stacking Variational Bayesian Monte Carlo (S-VBMC)

+> **tl;dr**: S-VBMC improves posterior inference via [VBMC](https://github.com/acerbilab/pyvbmc) by combining multiple independent runs into a **single optimized posterior**.
+It requires no additional model evaluations and no communication between runs: just run VBMC in parallel with different initializations, then stack the results at the end.
+Start [here](https://github.com/acerbilab/S-VBMC/blob/main/examples/svbmc_example_1_basic_usage.ipynb) for a quick usage demo.

 ## Overview
 Stacking Variational Bayesian Monte Carlo (S-VBMC)[[1](#references-and-citation)] is a fast post-processing step for [Variational Bayesian Monte Carlo (VBMC)](https://github.com/acerbilab/pyvbmc).
 VBMC is an approximate Bayesian inference technique that produces a variational posterior in the form of a Gaussian mixture (see the relevant papers [[2-4](#references-and-citation)] for more details).
 S-VBMC improves upon this by combining ("stacking") the Gaussian mixture components from several independent VBMC runs into a single, larger mixture, which we call "stacked posterior".
 It then re-optimizes the weights of this combined mixture to maximize the combined Evidence Lower BOund (ELBO, a lower bound on log [model evidence](https://en.wikipedia.org/wiki/Marginal_likelihood)).